 If you choose to rent a Velociped-rental bike for the tour, we take it to your first hotel and pick it up at your destination.
 You can choose between ladies´and men's bicycles either with 7-speed gear shift and coaster brake or 27-speed gear shift and freewheel or electric bikes.
 You simply specify your wishes at time of booking.

 Transfer back to the starting point of the journey

-Daily at 9pm there is the possibility to transfer back to Trier with a small bus (with bike trailer).
-(Arrival at 11am) The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
+Daily at 9:00am there is the possibility to transfer back to Trier with a small bus (with bike trailer).
+(Arrival at 11:00am) The driver comes to pick you up at your hotel and has much space for you, your luggage and where required your own bicycle.
 The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.

 Train and bus in the Moselle Valley